Building health policy research and implementation science capabilities at GERI

-GERI welcomed Professor John N. Lavis and Professor Sharon Straus for a week of scientific exchanges at the Institute.
+GERI welcomed our visiting experts, Professor John Lavis of the McMaster Health Forum and Professor Sharon Straus of Unity Health Toronto, for a week of discussions and workshops the Institute.

 As part of GERI’s 10th anniversary celebrations, GERI welcomed our international experts Professor John N. Lavis and Professor Sharon Straus for a week of scientific exchanges, discussions and workshops both at the Institute and beyond from 7 to 11 July 2025.